 - Even Elina gets her stories edited.
 Everyone answers to an editor.

-- A story about a “deal” your company made is not a good story for her work unless it shows a significant demonstration of the business growing.
-Big deals should be used to support a growing business story but they won’t necessarily be the story.
+- A story about a “deal” your company made is not a good story for her work unless it shows a significant demonstration of the business growth.
+Big deals should be used to support a growing business story, but they won’t necessarily be the story.

 - “Be as honest and transparent as you can and build trust.”

-Click below to listen to the full podcast interview with Elina Lappalainen from Talouselämä.
+Click below to listen to the full podcast interview with Elina Lappalainen.